Need to talk? Call 1800 882 436.

 • taking an oral contraceptive pill that contains oestrogen

-• formula feeding as well as breastfeeding
+• combining formula feeding with breastfeeding

 • smoking

-What is normal for mum?
+What is normal for me, if I am breastfeeding?

 • your breasts do not leak milk, stop leaking or only leak a little